AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/learner-home-page.md

 ### Sidebar and search bar

 The sidebar is updated with new UI elements for a cleaner look.
-The new search bar has no search button, giving it a more cleaner look.
-Learners can type a keyword and press enter to start the search or select results that appear below the search bar.
+The new search bar has no search button, giving it a cleaner look.
+Learners can type a keyword and press enter to start the search or select results below the search bar.

 ![](assets/side-bar.png)
 _Sidebar and search bar_